doraemonkeys/WindSend/README-EN.md

-## Difference between Rust implementation and Go implementation?
+## Difference between Rust implementation and Go implementation

 The two versions are almost the same in function and appearance, but there are still slight differences in some aspects.